-Just download them, install them according to the description and run them via the installed runfgfs script or the batch file runfgfs.bat, respectively.
+Just download them, install them according to the description and run them via the installed FlightGear icon (on Windows), or textttfgfs having set the environmental variables described in Chapter 3 (on Linux).

 There is no guarantee for this approach to work, though.
 If it doesn't, don't give up!
-Have a closer look through this guide notably Section 3 and be sure to check out the FAQ.
+Have a closer look through this guide notably Section 2 and be sure to check out the FAQ.